 Instructions

-- Drain and rinse soaked cashews and add to a blender with the entire contents of one can of coconut milk, maple syrup, and optional tahini.
+- Drain and rinse the soaked cashews and add them to a blender with the entire contents of one can of coconut milk, maple syrup, and optional tahini.

-- Blend until very smooth and creamy, then pour contents into a freezer safe pan or container.
+- Blend everything until it’s very smooth and creamy, then pour the contents into a freezer safe pan or container.

-- Allow to soften for 30 minutes prior to serving for the best results.
+- Allow the ice cream to soften for 30 minutes prior to serving for the best results.

-- Serve by itself or smashed between your favorite cookies!
+- Serve the ice cream by itself or smashed between your favorite cookies!

-- Roll in optional cacao nibs, then serve immediately.
+- Roll the sandwiches in optional cacao nibs, then serve immediately.

 - Store leftover cookies sandwiches in the fridge for up to 2 weeks.